AlchlcDvl/TownOfUsReworked/README.md

 **Attack**: Basic

 The Dracula is the only Undead that spawns in.
 The Dracula is the leader of the Undead who can convert others into an Undead.
 If the target cannot be converted, they will be attacked instead.
-The Dracula must watch out for the Vampire Hunter as attempting to convert them will cause the Vampire Hunter to kill the Dracula.
 The Dracula can only convert once per round.
 Members of the Undead have a grey γ next to their names.

 **Game Options**